undimmable/learning-context-protocol/README.md

 - Infers and visualizes emotional states by combining multiple data modalities.
 - Processes user intent and mood context to generate empathetic responses.
 - Supports **continual learning** from every interaction while adapting its responses dynamically.
+- **Model Context Protocol (MCP) Server**: Provides a centralized service for managing context and memory in AGI-human interactions.
+- **PostgreSQL Memory Store**: Implements persistent storage for memory entries using PostgreSQL database, enabling efficient retrieval and management of contextual information.

 ### Key Highlights: